nickphayes/nickphayes.github.io/_posts/2026-09-09-stackelberg.md

 $$\min_\theta \mathcal{L}_D(\theta) \quad \text{subject to} \quad \mathcal{L}_A(f_\theta(p^*(\theta))) \leq \epsilon$$

-This constraint is where things become diffiuclt; the attacker's best response $$p^*$$ is itself a function of $$\theta$$.
+This constraint is where things become difficult; the attacker's best response $$p^*$$ is itself a function of $$\theta$$.
 Defending against a static attack distribution is an engineering problem, while defending against an adversary who adapts to your defense is a game.

 <!-- ![Stackelberg game tree: defender chooses θ at root; only the realized θ's attacker subtree is active, branching over an effectively unbounded prompt space (shown with ellipses) toward the highlighted terminal node p*](../assets/img/blog/red-teaming-game-tree.png){:class="pattern-examples"} -->